 300 – Introduction to Economic Analysis (3)

 Prerequisites: Economics 201 and 202, and major or minor status.
-One semester introduction to the tools of economic analysis.
-Students will be introduced to economic research methods, including how to develop a good research question, how to do a literature search in economics, how to find and collect economic data, how to use statistical analysis to test economic models, as well as oral and written presentation skills.
+This first course in a three course sequence (including 361 and 462) on the development of research skills in economics, students will be introduced to the tools of economic analysis, including how to develop a good research question, how to do a literature search in economics, how to find and collect economic data, and how to integrate economic theory and empirical analysis, as wall as oral and written presentation skills.

 301 – Mathematical Economics (3)